nvidiavgpuarchive/archiver/templates/readme.md

 The **vGPU Archive Index** serves as a programmatically generated catalog of NVIDIA vGPU drivers uploaded to the Internet Archive.
 The project focuses on preserving older drivers and devices by indexing these files and ensuring they are accessible for future use.

 - **Automated Archiving**: Built on Python scripts, the repository uses [Archiver](https://github.com/nvidiavgpuarchive/archiver) for automating the scraping and uploading of drivers, simplifying the process of maintaining the index.
-- **Dynamic Updates**: Due to the complexity of its automation and reliance on external sources, the project might encounter occasional breaks in functionality.
 - **Preservation First**: The priority is to archive as many drivers as possible; maintaining an up-to-date index, while desirable, is a secondary focus.
+- **Dynamic Updates**: Due to the nature of this project, the project might break from time to time.

 > Why not just download the driver from [NVIDIA's Driver Search](https://www.nvidia.com/en-us/drivers/)?